raku-community-modules/SCGI/README.md

-# SCGI for Perl 6
+# SCGI for Raku

 ## Introduction

-This is a simple SCGI library for Perl 6.
+This is a simple SCGI library for Raku.

-It's main influences are the Perl 5 SCGI library, and the Perl 6 HTTP::Daemon library.
+It's main influences are the Perl SCGI library, and the Raku HTTP::Daemon library.

-It offers a bit of candy coating compared to the Perl 5 version.
+It offers a bit of candy coating compared to the Perl version.

 By default is uses a PSGI-compliant interface, but can also handle raw HTTP responses.